right-rudder/right-rudder/notes.md

   - FLYING Magazine
   - http://www.aviationeducation.org
   - missouri chamber of commerce
-  - chamber of commerce
+  X chamber of commerce
-    - started account but it is deactivated bc they can't verify on google?
+    X started account but it is deactivated bc they can't verify on google?
-    - sent email to support@chamberofcommerce.com
+    X sent email to support@chamberofcommerce.com
-  - AMA - American Marketing Association
+  X AMA - American Marketing Association
-    - $149 a year
+    X $149 a year
-    - https://amasaintlouis.org seems to be a bit outdated and not working.
+    X https://amasaintlouis.org seems to be a bit outdated and not working.

 - PUBLISHING BOOK
   - Amazon